at-mlops/mlflow-training/01-MLflow-Overview/readme-01-overview.md

 ```

 **Child runs**
 It is possible to create child runs of the current run based on the run ID.
-This can be used for example to gain a better overview of multiple run.
+This can be used for example to gain a better overview of multiple runs.
 Belows code shows how to create a child run.

 ```python
 # Create child runs based on the run ID